 Originally from London, she started dancing early in her childhood, at just seven years old.
 Eventually, becoming a professional ballet dancer, performing all over the globe.
 The lady, however, is still not ready to give up her trusty shoes yet.
 She still teaches at the Royale Ballet Dance Academy in Dallas, Texas.

 She has successfully skilled in Dancing en pointe; an example is a video below.
 Even dancing on her toes, she looks like she is lighter than air.
 Furthermore, she performs in nursing homes too.
 Her faith lies in encouraging others to exercise.
 She added, “I’m fit, I take no medication, and I believe everyone would benefit from being exposed to ballet classes to their own level.”
-Watch as Suzelle shines gracefully in the spotlight.
+Watch the video below and please leave us a Facebook comment to let us know what you thought!
 Please enjoy and do share your thoughts in the feed.

 Don’t forget to hit the SHARE BUTTON to share this video on Facebook with your friends and family.